 Our goal in this post is to see what kind of impact can the syndication with CVCs have on a startup’s exit success.
 The main reason lies in the fact that CVCs investments are increasing year by year.

 In 2018, approximately 260 new corporate venture capital (CVC) funds invested for the first time.
-This marked a 35% year-over-year increase with Google Ventures maintaining its top spot as the most active CVC investor followed by Salesforce Ventures and the mammoth Intel Capital occupied the third spot.
-In 2017, the total capital invested by CVCs was north of $30 billion, which included old as well as new CVCs.
+This marked a 35% year-over-year increase with Google Ventures maintaining its top spot as the most active CVC investor.
+GV is followed by Salesforce Ventures and the mammoth Intel Capital occupied the third spot.
+In 2017, the total capital invested by CVCs was north of $30 billion, which included both old and new CVCs.

 For future syndication, CVCs tend to choose those IVCs with whom they have had prior syndication.
 This is important as the IVCs aid the CVCs in seeking, identifying and attract innovative companies in distant locations.
 Thus, trust reduces the cost of negotiation and increases communication between the firms participating in the syndicate.
 IVC investors in a syndicate are quite wary of CVCs tendencies to be more opportunistic.
 However, when there is strong trust between CVC and IVC, the tendency of CVCs to be opportunistic is lowered as jeopardizing the relationship with co-investors is not in the best interest of the CVC.
 The final conclusion of Kang’s study stated that prior syndication experience between CVC and IVC reduces the negative impact reputed CVCs have on the likelihood of a venture’s successful exit.